Skip to contents

 See also

-format_search_term() documents how input search vectors are converted to openFDA API searches.
+Read the docs for set_api_key() to learn how to set your openFDA API key.
+Check out format_search_term() to see how input search vectors are converted to openFDA API searches.

 Examples